Methods of Setting Stop Loss Orders In Forex

 Traders using a Forex trading system must have mathematical calculations that reveal where this stop loss order must be placed.

 A trader can also set a stop-loss order according to the technical indicators that are used by traders to set these stop loss orders.
 Certain technical indicators use mathematical equations to calculate where the stop loss order should be set so as to provide an optimal exit point for open forex trades.
-These indicators can be used as the basis for setting these stop loss orders.
+These forex technical indicators can be used as the basis for setting these stop loss orders.

 Other traders also place these stop loss orders according to a predetermined risk to reward ratio.
 This method of setting is dependent upon certain math equations.
 For example a ratio of 50 pips stop-loss can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk:reward ratio of 2:1